Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The sternocleidomastoid muscle (m.
-Sternocleidomastoideus) is located under the subcutaneous muscle of the neck, with the head turned to the side, its contour is designated as a pronounced cushion on the anterolateral surface of the neck.
-This muscle begins with two parts (medial and lateral) on the front surface of the sternum and the sternal end of the clavicle.
-Rising up and back, the muscle is attached to the mastoid process of the temporal bone and the lateral segment of the superior ear line of the occipital bone.
-Above the clavicle between the medial and lateral parts of the muscle is a small supraclavicular fossa (fossa supraclavicularis minor).
+The sternocleidomastoid muscle (m. sternocleidomastoideus) is located under the platysma muscle of the neck; when the head is turned to the side, its contour is indicated by a distinct ridge on the anterolateral surface of the neck.
+This muscle begins with two parts (medial and lateral) on the anterior surface of the manubrium of the sternum and the sternal end of the clavicle.
+Rising upward and backward, the muscle is attached to the mastoid process of the temporal bone and the lateral segment of the superior nuchal line of the occipital bone.
+Above the clavicle, between the medial and lateral parts of the muscle, there is a small supraclavicular fossa (fossa supraclavicularis minor).

-The function of the sternocleidomastoid muscle: with one-sided cutting, tilts the head in his direction, while the face turns in the opposite direction.
-With bilateral contraction of the muscle, the head tilts back, since the muscle is attached behind the transverse axis of the atlanto-occipital joint.
-With a fixed head, the muscle pulls up the thorax, promoting inspiration, as an auxiliary respiratory muscle.
+Function of the sternocleidomastoid muscle: with a unilateral contraction, it tilts the head to one side, while simultaneously turning the face to the opposite side.
+With a bilateral contraction of the muscle, the head is thrown back, since the muscle is attached behind the transverse axis of the atlanto-occipital joint.
+With a fixed head, the muscle pulls the chest upward, facilitating inhalation, as an auxiliary respiratory muscle.

-Innervation of the sternocleidomastoid muscle: an additional nerve (XI).
+Innervation of the sternocleidomastoid muscle: accessory nerve (XI).

-Blood supply of the sternocleidomastoid muscle: sternocleidomastoid branches of the occipital and upper thyroid arteries.
+Blood supply of the sternocleidomastoid muscle: sternocleidomastoid branches of the occipital and superior thyroid arteries.

 Where does it hurt?